jeanflower/CountryGame/README.md

 A demo of various css styling controls.
 Refer to https://www.w3schools.com/css/ for more.
 To run, load index.html into a browser and explore making changes to mystyles.css.

+## reactapp

+React is a javascript front-end library created by Facebook.
+React apps are built out of react components, and use JSX syntax, a kind of hybrid between HTML and js.
+They are designed to be .. reactive.
+Have a look at ```npm test``` as well.

 # Backend

 ## pythonapp